kishlayjeet/Connect-MySQL-Database-to-Python/README.md

 ## Make a connection

 Create a new MySQLConnection object by calling the `connect()` function from the mysql.connector module.
-This function takes a number of parameters that specify details about the database you want to connect to, such as the hostname, username, password, and database name.
+This function takes a number of parameters that specify details about the database you want to connect to, such as:

-- Use your MySQL's username, password, and database in the Python code.
+- `host`: the IP address or hostname of the MySQL server.
+By default, this is localhost.
+- `user`: the username that you want to use to connect to MySQL.
+- `password`: the password associated with the username.
+- `database`: the name of the database that you want to connect to.

 For example:

 ```python
   mydb = mysql.connector.connect(